Compositional Verification of Concurrency Using Past-Time Temporal Epistemic Logic: Program Model and Observations

-In addition to the scheduling predicate \(A\ \Active\), we interpret atomic propositions as predicates over global states.
-Concretely, we allow atoms that test the values of shared variables (e.g., \(x=v\)) and atoms that test the control location of a thread (e.g., $A$ is at $\ell$ program location, \(\At(A,\ell)\)).
+\paragraph{Atomic propositions.} In addition to the scheduling predicate \(A\ \Active\), we interpret atomic propositions as predicates over global states.
+Concretely, we allow atoms that test the values of shared variables (e.g., \(x=v\)) and atoms that test the control location of a thread (e.g., \(\At(A,\ell)\), read ``thread \(A\) is at location \(\ell\)'').
 This keeps the logic close to program states while remaining agnostic to a particular instruction set.